amine-abdeljaoued/PoXemon/README.md

 The second on Pokemons, the main menu and in-game features.
 And the third one on fights to which we'd like to add more dynamism.

+## How to run the game:

+- Download SFML for Linux
+- run the makefile in the folder campusmap by writing "make game
+- type "./game"
+- There is one bug that we are currently fixing: after each fight, it is possible that you have to wait around 10-20 seconds before being able to move again.
+Also using the bicycle may create some collision error, even thouh it is quite rare.

 ## How to play:

 - To move around, use the arrows of your keyboard to walk normally, and press SHIFT to use the bycicle in order to go faster.